splitforms.com

 About splitforms

 splitforms is a form backend API for developers building static sites, JAMstack apps, and modern web frameworks.
-Point any HTML form's action at the endpoint and submissions land in your inbox with built-in spam filtering, signed webhooks, file uploads, and a real dashboard.
+Point any HTML form's action at the endpoint and submissions land in your dashboard with built-in spam filtering.
+Starter adds inbox delivery, signed webhooks, file uploads, and exports.
 Read more on the homepage or the about page.